RonakR/dotfiles/README.md

 config for zsh

-This is my first attemt at a config for the zshell, or any shell for that matter.
+This is my first attempt at a config for the zshell, or any shell for that matter.
 I currently have code from other dotfiles that I found over github, but eventually I'll have personal configs.

 #############################
 ## .zshrc ###################